wazuh/wazuh-documentation/source/user-manual/manager/configuring-cluster/advanced-settings.rst

    :align: center
    :width: 80%

-The helper runs in an independent thread, that initiates with the ``wazuh-cluster`` daemon, and completes the next flow:
+The helper runs in an independent thread that initiates with the ``wazuh-cluster`` daemon.
+It follows this process.

 .. thumbnail:: /images/manual/cluster/haproxy-helper-flow.png
    :title: HAProxy helper flow